 It was a hilarious sight.
 The star striker playing in goal, the midfielders playing defence and the defenders running around trying to score a goal, not a hint of worry on that court.
 No competition, no pressure, just the inexplicable joy of playing soccer with old friends.
 We lost the match, but it didn’t matter.
 We had won in so many different ways.

 That experience was my first taste of great leadership, my “I want to be them.”
 Young and naive, I never thought anyone would ever see me as a leader, but the world listens.
-Low and behold, years later, I was given the opportunity to be the President for the school’s Leo Club.
-With no prior formal leadership experience, and very big shoes to fill, the tumultuous journey began.
+Lo and behold, years later, I was given the opportunity to be the President for the school’s Leo Club.
+With no prior formal leadership experience and very big shoes to fill, the tumultuous journey began.

 The first weeks were filled with one-word responses and unanswered text messages.
 I remember my frustration and constant doubt towards myself.
 Constantly wondering “Why don’t they listen?”
-At the height of my frustration, I was revisiting different motivational methods for an upcoming business test, then it hit me: Different people thrives under different environments.
+At the height of my frustration, I was revisiting different motivational methods for an upcoming business test, then it hit me: Different people thrive under different environments.

-Which once again pushed me to reflect on how I’ve been approaching my team, how I approached them expecting immediate synergy when I barely knew anything about them
+That once again pushed me to reflect on how I’ve been approaching my team, how I approached them expecting immediate synergy when I barely knew anything about them.

 With newfound confidence, I reminded myself that good things take time.